Owyn/Universal_Dark_Theme/README.md

 <h3>how to bring back original color to an element (exclude css elements): - Click inspect element on it and</h3><br>
 <a href="https://ibb.co/1nCS5FD"><img src="https://i.ibb.co/1nCS5FD/how-to-bring-back-color.png" alt="how-to-bring-back-color" border="0"></a>

+see, inspected element there has `bell` class, so you just enter it as `.bell` (class "bell") into excludes list of the script config - OR \ AND - you could try enabling "keep background images" option for that website before and see if it'd unhide what you want (or even more than that so it'd look ugly :D - test yourself)

+<h3>other tips</h3>

+- to use just custom CSS \ JS on a site without changing any colors - just add `*` (asterix) into excludes

+- to get the cool golden dark theme you have seen on the screen above - just use color codes shown on the screenshot :-)